André Liohn: Pulitzer Center on Crisis Reporting

 In April 2010, Liohn made public the case where the Pulitzer Center on Crisis Reporting grantee and World Press Photo winner, Marco Vernaschi, forced a Ugandan mother to exhume her recently deceased child, offering payment after the fact.
 Liohn learned about the case after visiting Uganda to report on cases of human sacrifices and after observing vague photo captions written by Vernaschi, that he was not present at the time of burial and had, in essence, staged a photo and offered payment in return.
 After notifying the Pulitzer Center and the photojournalist Anne Holmes, who subsequently removed an interview with Vernaschi that had previously been on her blog, Liohn went public on the journalist's forum Lightstalkers.
 The story drew more attention when Roy Greenslade wrote it up in The Guardian.
 As of October 2011, the Pulitzer Center remains firmly behind Vernaschi's work, although it has withdrawn several images from this and another story (where questions were raised about the ethics of showing the face and genitalia of a child who had suffered genital mutilation) and hosted a debate and discussion about the photographer's working methods, journalistic integrity, and professional ethics.

+Assassination attempt

+In the interview "Kevin Dawes on His Time in Libya" conducted by Eliot Higgins for the site Bellingcat, Kevin Dawes, an American freelance soldier who actively participated alongside the Libyan rebels during the 2011 Libyan civil war and later faced arrest in Syria for joining the Syrian rebels against the government in 2012, recounts a significant incident involving a conflict with a photographer whom he initially referred to as "Frank."
+However, it is later revealed that the photographer in question is André Liohn.
+This incident occurred in Sirte, a city in Libya, during the ongoing civil war.

+According to Dawes, during their time in Sirte, tensions rose between him and Liohn.
+Dawes reveals that he contemplated taking Liohn's life during this encounter, reflecting their conflict's intensity and hostility.
+"I thought about blowing his fucking brains out.
+Kicking him hard and knocking him into the street and letting the PKT gunner do it.
+It would have been so damn easy and I was so angry."

 ADIL - Almost Dawn in Libya

 In 2012, with fellow photographers Christopher Morris, Jehad Nga, Bryan Denton, Lynsey Addario, Eric Bouvet and Finbarr O'Reilly, he created the project Almost Dawn in Libya, four photo exhibits in the main Libyan cities of Tripoli, Benghazi, Misurata and Zintan.
 The project gained great media coverage and was funded partly by a crowdfunding campaign hosted by the website Emphas.is and partly by the international NGO International Medical Corps.
-The project's idea was to use photojournalism as a possible bridge for reconciliation in Libya after its civil war.
+The project's idea was to use photojournalism as a bridge for reconciliation in Libya after its civil war.
 The exhibits were curated by Italian curator Annalisa D'Angelo and photographer Paolo Pellegrin.